-NORA0120 – Intermediate Norwegian, Level II
+NORA0120 – Intermediate Norwegian Level 2

 Course content

 Students work primarily with non-fiction texts and exercises with themes from Norwegian daily life and society.
 Important and basic points of grammar are examined, and attention is given to variations in the Norwegian language.
-Students increase their vocabulary and learn idioms and varied ways of expressing themselves in different contexts.
+Students expand their vocabulary and learn idioms and varied ways of expressing themselves in different contexts.

 Learning outcome